 Reasons for low milk supply can be due to:

 Frequent feeding is important for your baby to learn to coordinate sucking, swallowing and breathing and for you to establish a healthy milk supply.
 Babies naturally feed from 08 to 10 times in 24 hours during the early days.
 Accept this.
-Eat healthy, home-cooked and fresh breastfeeding diet food at frequent intervals to boost your breast milk supply for the baby without any medicines or supplements.
+Eat healthy, home-cooked and breast milk improving foods at frequent intervals to boost your breast milk supply for the baby without any medicines or supplements.

 You may be interested in reading – Indian Diet Plan for Breastfeeding Mothers